blendedham/irccloud/README.md

 6. Go back out of the editor, then go to Settings > Variables.
 7. Click "Add Variable", enter `email` as the name, and your IRCCloud account email address as the value.
 IMPORTANT: Click "Encrypt" to protect your credential.
 Then click "Add Variable" again, and this time enter `password` as the name, and your IRCCloud account password as the value.
 IMPORTANT: Click "Encrypt" to protect your credential.
 These values are required to authenticate with IRCCloud and send a signal indicating an active client.
 While I understand some people might be reluctant to enter their credentials, [Secrets are encrypted and Cloudflare does actually recommend using them for storing authentication keys](https://blog.cloudflare.com/workers-secrets-environment/).
 Then, click "Save and Deploy".
 8. Go to the Triggers tab, then click "Add Cron Trigger".
 Select the "Cron" tab and paste in `7 * * * *`.
 Click "Add Trigger".
 9. You're all set!
-Optional but recommended: Return the main Workers screen and change your compute setting from "Standard" to "Green".
+Additional optional but recommended steps: (1) Disable any routes listed from the Triggers screen as they are unneeded.
+(2) Return the main Workers screen and change your compute setting from "Standard" to "Green".

 To update to later versions of this tool simply repeat these steps.